KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 * For others: disintegration

 Its nature will be **reflective**, not absolute.
-It will serve as both mirror and crucible.
+It will serve as both lens and crucible.

 * To the entropic, it may appear as collapse
 * To the centropic, it may unfold as liberation